russmatney/mmo-set/README.md

 - node server
 - build smart logic (aware of winning sets on the board, penalizes score for asking for more cards when they are available)
 - playable x number of cards game - displays sets, score, time on gameOver
+- add number dimension to each card and logic